frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 > *"In this project, I was responsible for building a Customer Data Platform from scratch.
 The marketing team had customer data scattered across 8 different systems — CRM, website analytics, mobile app events, ad platforms like Google Ads and Meta, and even call center logs.
 Nobody had a unified view of the customer.*
 >
-> *I started by extracting data from Supermetrics and the different ad platform APIs using Cloud Functions.
+> *I started by extracting data from Supermetrics and the different ad platform APIs using **BigQuery Data Transfers** — this is a native GCP service that automatically schedules and loads data from sources like Google Ads, Google Analytics, and third-party connectors like Supermetrics directly into BigQuery.
 For real-time events from the website and mobile app, I set up Pub/Sub to capture everything as it happened.
 Then I used Dataproc with Spark Structured Streaming to process the streaming data and perform identity resolution — basically matching users across systems using email, phone numbers, and device IDs.*
 >
 > *All the processed data landed in BigQuery, which I partitioned by date and clustered by customer_id for optimal query performance.
 I built the transformation layer with Dataform, creating a clean data model with staging, intermediate, and mart layers.
 The whole pipeline was orchestrated with Cloud Composer running daily refreshes.*
 >